As an Amazon Associate I earn from qualifying purchases.

 1 tsp. baking powder – Make sure it’s fresh or newer otherwise it won’t work very well.

 1 tsp. ground cinnamon – You can leave this out if you don’t care for cinnamon.

-½ cup chopped walnuts – You’ll want to chop them on the smaller side unless you like big hunks of walnuts in your cookies, which some folks do.
+½ cup chopped walnuts – You’ll want to chop them on the smaller side unless you like big chunks of walnuts in your cookies, which some folks do.
 I personally like them smaller for better texture.
-You can also change this to a different type of nuts or omit them all together.
+You can also change this to a different type of nuts or omit them altogether.

 1 tsp. vanilla extract – This is optional.
-Use a pure vanilla extract, not vanilla flavoring.
+Use pure vanilla extract, not vanilla flavoring.

 3 large eggs – These are best used at room temperature.
 Cold eggs will still work, but not as well.

 2 tbsp. unsweetened almond milk – You can use any type of milk you prefer.
 Dairy milk will work too if that’s your preference.

 1 cup blueberries – You can use either fresh or frozen berries.
 Frozen tend to hold up a little better, but either will work.
 If you use fresh berries, just be a bit gentle when you stir them in so they don’t break.
 Make sure that all other ingredients are well combined first so that all you are doing is gently folding in the blueberries.
 They will discolor your cookies completely if they get overmixed.

 These are best kept in the fridge in an air-tight container.
 They will keep for up to four or five days.

 You definitely can!
 Pack them well in an air-tight, freezer-safe container and keep them in the freezer for up to four months.